Current Students - general FAQ's

 What is the expectation for a standard study load?

-If you are a part-time student and you want to study more than 4 credit points in any given term please email the Director of Studies at email@example.com to arrange a time to discuss your study plans.
-Approval for enrolment in a higher than normal study load is at the discretion of the Director of Studies.
+If you are a part-time student and you want to study more than 10 credit points in any given term please complete an Application for Special Approval and submit to firstname.lastname@example.org.
+Approval for enrolment in a higher than normal study load is at the discretion of the Program Director.
 No special consideration is given due to workload or resulting poor performance for students who undertake a higher than normal study load.

 When do I get my results?